Liposome Characterisation and Analysis for Drug Delivery

 Liposome Drug Product Specification

-The regulatory expectations for a liposomal drug product specification include a range of parameters including analysis of all components of the drug product such as the lipids, the free drug and encapsulated drug and process impurities.
+The regulatory expectations for a liposomal drug product specification include a range of parameters including analysis of all components of the drug product such as the lipids, the free drug, encapsulated drug and process impurities.
 Our liposome team provide analytics to help you address the following:

 - Physicochemical parameters determined to be CQAs (e.g. particle size, size distribution, zeta-potential and physical stability)